pfhonore/puppet-slurm/README.md

 * `slurm::slurmd_port`: String that sets SlurmdPort in slurm.conf.
 This defines the port over which slurmd will listen.
 Default is `6818`.
 * `slurm::slurmctld_port`: String that sets SlurmctldPort in slurm.conf.
 This defines the port over which slurmctld will listen.
 Default is `6817`.
 * `slurm::slurmdbd_port`: String that sets AccountingStoragePort and DefaultStoragePort in slurm.conf and DbdPort in slurmdbd.conf.
 This defines the port over which slurmdbd will listen.
 Default is `6819`.
+* `slurm::manage_logrotate`: Boolean that tells the module whether or not it needs to manage logrotate for the logs it create.
+Default is true.
 * `slurm::manage_prolog`: Boolean that tells puppet whether this module will manage the slurm prolog.
 Default is true.
 * `slurm::prolog`: String that sets the location of the prolog on a slurm client.
 Default is undefined.
 * `slurm::prolog_source`: String that sets where puppet will get the source for the prolog from.
 Default is undefined.